hellotdpaas/aws-saa-c03/readme.md

   - C. Schedule an AWS Systems Manager maintenance window to apply the patch to all EC2 instances.
   - D. Use AWS Systems Manager Run Command to run a custom command that applies the patch to all EC2 instances.

-  D. option B is a good solution, but patch manager does not support thrid party softewares
+  D. option B is a good solution, but patch manager does not support third party softwares

 - A company is developing an application that provides order shipping statistics for retrieval by a REST API.
 The company wants to extract the shipping statistics, organize the data into an easy-to-read HTML format, and send the report to several email addresses at the same time every morning.
   Which combination of steps should a solutions architect take to meet these requirements?
 (Choose two.)